-All we have to say about Romania is that it is super underrated.
+All we have to say about Romania is that it is super underrated, almost earning itself the #1 spot on our list of cool places to study abroad.
 Long-associated with the Dracula legend (it is the home of Transylvania after all!), this Eastern European country offers so much more.
 From some of the best preserved medieval towns in Europe surrounded by the rugged Carpathian mountain range to the rich and oftentimes dark history of its metropolitan areas, Romania offers way more than reaches the eye.

 Pros: Romania really is the best of both worlds.
 Home to some of the truest and most historic beauty in Europe and living examples of extreme power, Romania is every student’s dream.
 Seriously, check out the Palace of the Parliament if you don’t believe us… this gigantic, communist-era palace is the largest government building in the world!

 Cons: Romania’s difficult history of fascist regime then dictatorships has left a mark on the country that will naturally take time to overcome.
 The country and its people have worked hard to rise above and make their home once again into a peaceful and powerful place, but the remains of these difficult times can still be found.
 Not a good enough reason not to come study in this beautiful country, though!